dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

-# NFT Ticketing Contract Tutorial - Implementation Guide
+# Document Management Contract Tutorial - Implementation Guide

 This guide walks through each TODO item in the secure document management system with clear explanations and implementation details.
 Follow these steps to complete your Move module implementation.